— We take our content seriously. This article was written by a real person at BREL.

 Offer Registration

-When an offer is signed by the Buyer, their agent will officially ‘register’ it with your agent’s office.
+When an offer is signed by a Buyer, their agent should officially ‘register’ it with your agent’s office.
 Details of the offer won’t be revealed – simply the existence of an offer.
 Once the first offer is registered, your agent will likely contact anyone who has shown the property to inform them of the offer and when it will be presented.
 As new offers are signed, they will also be registered with your agent’s brokerage.

 Offer Night